-Many people will be aware that from April 2015 savers will have the freedom to use their 'pension pots' as a form of bank account.
-In other words, pension holders over the age of 55 will be allowed to withdraw monies from their pensions, just as they can from bank accounts.
+Many people will be aware that from April 2015 savers had the freedom to use their 'pension pots' as a form of bank account.
+In other words, pension holders over the age of 55 are allowed to withdraw monies from their pensions, just as they can from bank accounts.
 The withdrawn pension money will be treated as any other form of earnings in that particular tax year.
-Under the new changes a person will be able to make a withdrawal from their pension fund and the first 25% will be tax free.
+Under the regulations a person will be able to make a withdrawal from their pension fund and the first 25% will be tax free.

 But What Should You Do With This Newly Accessible Wealth?

 Some advisors are concerned that many people may be tempted to cash in their entire pension fund, perhaps to make purchases such as a car or a luxury holiday.
 This action would, however, leave little or no money with which to enjoy retirement to the full.
 What must also be considered is that people are, in general, living longer, so they have to think about the fact that their pension must last longer in order to ensure that they can enjoy a more comfortable lifestyle in their 'twilight years'.